wenlzhang/obsidian-todoist-context-bridge/README.md

 - **Command**: "Sync completion status of current task"
 - **Usage**: Place cursor on any task line and run the command
-- **Behavior**: Searches the task and its sub-items for Todoist links and performs immediate bidirectional sync
+- **Behavior**: Searches the task and its sub-items for Todoist links and performs immediate completion status sync
 - **Smart Detection**: Automatically finds Todoist links in indented sub-items beneath the main task

 #### Sync Completion Status of All Tasks in Current File